Organization of the New York City Police Department: Highway District

 The New York City Police Department Highway District is a specialized unit under the auspices of the NYPD's Transportation Bureau primarily responsible for patrolling and maintaining traffic safety on limited-access highways within New York City.
-The District's other duties and roles include collision investigations, advanced driver and radar training for NYPD officers, field sobriety testing, dignitary and parade escorts, hazardous material and truck traffic enforcement, anti-drag racing programs, and anti-terrorist checkpoints at key bridges and intersections in the city.
+The District's other duties and roles include collision investigations, advanced driver and radar training for NYPD officers, field sobriety testing, dignitary and parade escorts, hazardous material and truck traffic enforcement, anti-drag racing programs, and GLA intervention in the city.

 The Transportation Bureau also included the Transit Division from 1997 to 1999.
 That division was upgraded to bureau status, as it once had from 1995 to 1997 and again in 1999.

 Traffic Enforcement District

-Commanding Officer of Traffic Enforcement District – Deputy Inspector Brian O' Sullivan

 NYPD Traffic Enforcement has many duties including directing traffic, enforcing parking regulations, towing vehicles, providing highway assistance, and enforcing laws related to roadway construction.
 The personnel in Traffic Enforcement is referred to as Traffic Enforcement Agents (TEAs), and wears uniforms similar to the uniform worn by School Safety Agents, although with a distinctive white uniform cap.
 There are four levels of Traffic Enforcement Agents with each level handling different duties.
 Level 1 agents focus on parking regulation enforcement, Level 2 agents focus on directing traffic, Level 3 agents focus on towing vehicles, and Level 4 perform a variety of duties, including specialized enforcement such as street construction permits or truck weight regulations.
 Only TEAs of Level 4 status have peace officer powers, which allows them to carry handcuffs and make warrantless arrests.
 TEAs of Level 1–3 status have the authority to issue summonses for parking and moving violations, but no other authority.
 Older Traffic Enforcement vehicles are dark blue or black with white decals and newer vehicles are white with light blue decals.
 Like School Safety Agents, non-supervisor TEAs wear badges that are oval with an eagle on top, in contrast to the shield worn by police officers and the seven-point star worn by Auxiliary officers.